Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists side projects, defines them as personal/portfolio projects distinct from work experience, and specifies optional filtering by resume.
-This differentiates it from sibling tools like list_work_experiences and search_side_projects.
+The description clearly defines side projects as personal/portfolio projects distinct from work experience, and specifies that it lists them with optional filtering by resume.
+This distinguishes it from sibling tools like list_work_experiences and search_side_projects.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.